LarsGrevelink/php-simple-jwt/README.md

 ## Tests

-Tests are written with PHPUnit and can be ran via the following composer command;
+Tests are written with PHPUnit and can be run via the following composer command;

 ```bash
 composer run test